 The Journal welcomes unsolicited articles at any time.
 Submitted articles undergo professional review for the next available issue.
 AHLA’s editorial staff—in conjunction with the Journal’s Editorial Board—has the discretion to accept or reject articles based on a number of factors, such as the article’s merit, the need for information on the topic, or the mix of articles within a particular issue of the Journal.
 AHLA’s editors may accept an article for publication on the basis of the initial submission, but more commonly, a decision is made after the author has revised the submission following professional review.
 The Journal does not compensate authors.

 AHLA’s editorial staff and at least two members of the Journal’s Editorial Board closely review article submissions and typically offer extensive comments on the article’s substance and form.
 If the author is agreeable to revising his/her initial submission, AHLA’s editorial staff will work with the author to create a publication schedule.

 After the author has revised his/her manuscript following professional review, and the article has been approved by the Journal’s Editorial Board for publication, AHLA’s editorial staff will copyedit the manuscript, and a citations editor will verify all footnote sources/references and ensure they are Bluebook compliant.
 The author will have the opportunity to review the edited article and address any queries that emerge from the editing process.
 Due to time constraints, Journal authors do not review page proofs.

-Please contact Katherine Miller at email@example.com with any questions regarding AHLA’s Journal of Health & Life Sciences Law.
+Please contact us at firstname.lastname@example.org with any questions regarding AHLA’s Journal.